tradle/why-hypercore/FAQ.md

 ### If Hypercore is a P2P Web, what is its URL format?

+Hypercore URL is defined by [this specification](https://github.com/hypercore-protocol/hyp/blob/master/proposals/0002-hyper-url.md).
 URL is designed to be used in Beaker.
 Its schema is `hyper://<public-key>[+<version>]/[<path>][?<query>][#<hash>]` where `public-key` is the address of the hypercore feed, `version` is an optional numeric identifier of a specific revision of the feed, and `path` `query` `hash` are fragments akin to HTTP URLs (though `query` has no defined interpretation).

-The `version` identifier gives a weak guarantee of the content (it is likely but not fully guaranteed that a versioned URL will provide the same data).
-There is a proposal for [Strong linking](https://github.com/mafintosh/hypercore-strong-link) which would include a content-hash in the URL, providing the strong guarantee of content.
+There is a proposal for [Strong linking](https://github.com/mafintosh/hypercore-strong-link) which includes the root hash of the merkle tree at `version`, providing the strong guarantee of content.
 (If strong links do not become part of the URL spec, they may still be leveraged in separate channels, such as manifest files which record the "strong link" hashes along with the target URL.)

 When supported, I think such URL needs to have both stable part and version part.
 It also needs to allow URLs to be used by internal components and apps, not just in Beaker.
 A typical use case for this is link from a data element in Hyperbee to a file on Hyperdrive.

 ### What is the biggest gotcha with Hypercore?

-Need help with this. @RangerMauve?
-Probably copying the Hypercore's directory to another machine and copying a private key and trying to write into this Hypercore while making updates in the original Hypercore.
+You can create [conflicting forks](https://gist.github.com/martinheidegger/82dbf775e3ff071d897819d7550cb3d7) of a hypercore log by 1) copying the hypercore feed directory to another machine along with its private key and 2) write into this hypercore while making updates in the original hypercore.

 ### Can Hypercore be backed up?